God’s School of Life

 For the Lord giveth wisdom: out of His mouth cometh knowledge and understanding.
 He layeth up sound wisdom for the righteous ... and preserveth the way of His saints" Prov.
 2:2-8 KJV

-Our great Creator hides Himself, so that men will have to search beyond their natural understanding, go further than the visible things easy to comprehend.
-We are all in God’s school of life, designed to teach us and train us to develop all who are willing into His likeness and image.
 There is a God-place within each of us, longing to be filled with His nature, though we oft seek other ways to fill this hunger and thirst for the divine.
 But we can and do seek Him, because He wants to be found, to Father us into the kingdom of His dear Son.

 "Seek the Lord, if haply they might feel after Him, and find Him, though He be not far from everyone of us: for in Him we live, and move, and have our being" Acts 17:27-28 KJV

 What we see depends on where we live.
 The environment around us teaches us what is reality here in the world.
-God teaches what is reality in His kingdom of righteousness, peace, and joy.
-The more we search for God, learning to draw from the spirit, beginning to understand His ways, focusing upon the world of His spirit, the more we are able to live in the higher realm of God-consciousness.
-The Lord has given us life, and this life is a training ground if we are willing to be trained by it.
+God teaches what is reality in His kingdom of righteousness, peace, and joy so that He becomes our reality, where we truly live.
+The more we search for God, learning to draw from the spirit, beginning to understand His nature, focusing upon the world of His spirit, the more we are able to live in the higher realm of God-consciousness.

+We need His judgments to teach us the right way to live, to be righteous in what we say and do.
+His judgments first begin in our earth as we seek to know Him in this school of right living.
 Think back to when you were in school—which is a long time ago for some of us!
 If we learned to love learning, if we were supported in our educational growth, we grew to understand the things of this world we need to know to do well.
-Information, knowledge compiled by others, was provided to us and we asked questions to understand what was being taught.
-Some subjects were favorites, while others did not catch our interest, but we had to learn them anyway.

 “He that dwelleth in the secret place of the most High shall abide under the shadow of the Almighty.
 I will say of the LORD, He is my refuge and my fortress: my God; in him will I trust.